 Have you ever wondered how your life chances are affected by where you were born?
 Odds of being born at all are already miraculously small, but only one in ten of us is born into the relative security of a high-income country.
 What if you are born in Niger or in the Democratic Republic of the Congo (DRC)?
 Before you could even walk or talk, your challenges would be daunting.
 That's because, despite progress, deaths of children under five years old are more than twenty times higher than in the EU and nearly ten times higher than in China.

 Even if you survived, you would confront another major risk to your development: malnutrition.
 In Niger and DRC, almost one out of every two children is stunted.
 Stunting has significant and long-lasting negative effects on early childhood development, impeding physiological and mental development, and making small children more vulnerable to disease.
-Starting off in life stunted is akin to starting a marathon with a broken ankle.

 For the water and sanitation community the year 2009 marked a turning point in our understanding of the role that Water, Sanitation and Hygiene (WASH) has on child stunting.
 A provocative Lancet article (Humphrey 2009) put forth the hypothesis that a key cause of child stunting is asymptomatic gut infection caused by ingestion of fecal bacteria.
 Small children living in poor sanitary environments are especially at risk, through frequent mouthing of fingers and objects during exploratory play, playing in areas contaminated with human and animal feces and ingesting contaminated food and water (Ngure et al. 2013).
 Researchers now estimate that up to 43 percent of stunting may be due to these gut infections, known as environmental enteric dysfunction (EED) (Guerrant et al. 2013).